Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Aws.SecretsManager/README.md

 # AWS Secrets Manager Health Check

 This health check verifies the ability to communicate with Amazon Secrets Manager and the existence of some secrets.
-For more information about AWS Secrets Mananger check the [AWS Secrets Manager Site](https://aws.amazon.com/secrets-manager/)
+For more information about AWS Secrets Manager check the [AWS Secrets Manager Site](https://aws.amazon.com/secrets-manager/)

 ## Example Usage